knetikmedia/knetikcloud-csharp-net20-client/docs/BRERuleEngineTriggersApi.md

 <a name="createbretrigger"></a>
 # **CreateBRETrigger**
-> ModelBreTriggerResource CreateBRETrigger (ModelBreTriggerResource breTriggerResource)
+> BreTriggerResource CreateBRETrigger (BreTriggerResource breTriggerResource)

 Create a trigger